Internon/inter-recon/README.md

       - screenshot Status 200 URLs from fuzzing with eyewitness
       - 403 bypass techniques with byp4xx
     - following steps -> quick explanation of things to do after script execution
+    - Documentation folder and template structure -> Make a folder to add evidences and adding .md files with information related of the scans
   - vuln
     - portscan (Same as above)
     - vulnscan (Same as above)
     - following steps (Same as above)
+    - Documentation folder and template structure
   - web
     - portscan (Same as above)
     - webscan (Same as above)
     - following steps (Same as above)
+    - Documentation folder and template structure

 ## Structure:
   - First ports scan tcp and udp with version (nmap, requires sudo)